zoni/obsidian-export/book/obsidian-src/installation.md

 Alternatively, _obsidian-export_ may be compiled from source using [Cargo], the official package manager for Rust, by using the following steps:

 1. Install the Rust toolchain: <https://www.rust-lang.org/tools/install>
-2. Run: `cargo install https://github.com/zoni/obsidian-export.git --locked`
+2. Run: `cargo install obsidian-export`

 The same `cargo install` command can later be used to upgrade to a newer release as well.